-- Grant subrecipients are required to participate in the development of the State's annual Threat and Hazard Identification and Risk Assessment (THIRA).
-Tribal partners can choose to independently develop and submit a Threat and Hazard Identification and Risk Assessment and submit directly to DHS/FEMA by December 31, 2020. - The THIRA Workshop is conducted in partnership with the Arizona Department of Homeland Security (AZDOHS).
+- Grant subrecipients are required to participate in the development of the state's annual THIRA.
+Tribal partners can choose to independently develop and submit a THIRA directly to DHS/FEMA by December 31, 2021. - The THIRA Workshop is conducted in partnership with the Arizona Department of Homeland Security (AZDOHS)